 Section 6.
-A person having just completed a term in office as President, may remain for one (1) year as a non-voting member-at-large of the TCCWB unless such person is one of the designated Regional Council representatives.
+A person having just completed a term in office as President may remain for one (1) year as a voting Honorary Member of the TCCWB unless such person is one of the designated Regional Council representatives.

 Section 7.
-There may be up to four (4) former TCCWB members appointed to a one-year term to coincide with TCCWB's fiscal year as non-voting members-at-large.
-[Members-at-large, while serving on any committee, including the Executive Committee, shall be entitled to voice and vote on all matters brought before that committee.]
-Members-at-large shall, to the extent possible, be appointed by the Executive Committee prior to the first regular meeting of the fiscal year.
+There may be up to four (4) former TCCWB members appointed (but no more than one per region) to a one-year term to coincide with TCCWB's fiscal year as voting (members-at-large) who shall be entitled to voice and vote on all matters brought before that committee.
+Members-at-large may serve as chairpersons on a committee or the Executive Committee and shall be entitled to voice and vote on all matters brought before that committee.
+Members-at-large shall be appointed by the Executive Committee prior to the first regular meeting of the fiscal year.
 One member-at-large position shall be filled by the immediate Past President unless declined under Section 6 above.

+ARTICLE IV

-ARTICLE IV Officers, Committees, and Liaisons
+Officers, Committees, and Liaisons